TalaoDAO/oidc4vc-server/docs/source/contents.rst

 Talao is a Blockchain protocol to manage a professional Self Sovereign Digital Identity.

-Traditionnal architectures to validate, certify, and manage professional data are based on centralized, top-down approaches that rely on third-party private operators.
+Traditional architectures to validate, certify, and manage professional data are based on centralized, top-down approaches that rely on third-party private operators.
-Unfortunatky these solutions often lead to inappropriate use of personal data and hacks.
-Whatever the GDPR could impose to private operators, the fact is that our data are stored on their servers and they will utlimatly do what they want with our data.
+Unfortunately these solutions often lead to inappropriate use of personal data and hacks.
+Whatever the GDPR could impose to private operators, the fact is that our data are stored on their servers and they will ultimately do what they want with our data.

 Talao approaches this issue starting from a user perspective through a Blockchain Decentralized IDentity (DID) focused on professional data :

   - You own your data for your lifetime.
-  - No private operators or government agencies can decide to update or delete your data.
   - No one can access your encrypted data without your permission.
   - No storage costs.
-  - Claims are tamper proof and tracable.
+  - Claims are tamper proof and trackable.
   - Claims issuers are identified.

 Talao allows Professional Identities for Talents, Companies and claims issuers such as Schools or Training Centers.
-It is for everyone the opportunity to use a new technology to get tamper proof professional data while keping the ownership of those data.
+It is for everyone the opportunity to use a new technology to get tamper proof professional data while keeping the ownership of those data.

-Identities with their verifiable claims can be displayed anywhere on digital plateforms : social medias, websites, Jobboards, etc. They provide to third parties reliable data about professional experiences, skills and education.
+Identities with their verifiable claims can be displayed anywhere on digital platforms : social medias, websites, Job boards, etc. They provide to third parties reliable data about professional experiences, skills and education.

-Terminology : in this document we will consider "Self Soverign Identity" as an equivalent to 'Decentralized IDentity'.
+Terminology : in this document we will consider "Self Sovereign Identity" as an equivalent to 'Decentralized IDentity'.

 How does Talao work ?